sakaifee/sakaifee/README.md

 # 👋 Hi, I'm Shadan Alam Kaifee — Data Scientist

 🔍 Passionate about turning raw data into impactful insights that drive business decisions.
-📊 4+ years of experience in data analytics and machine learning.
+📊 4+ years of experience in data analytics, machine learning, and AI product classification.
-💡 Skilled in exploratory data analysis, data visualization, data storytelling, and developing machine learning models..
+💡 Skilled in exploratory data analysis, data visualization, data storytelling, and developing machine learning models.

----

 ## 💼 What I Do